What message is there for us in Jesus' words in Matthew 6:24?

-In a service in their church the evening before we had sung Judson W. Van DeVenter's song, "I surrender all."
+In a service in their church the evening before, we had sung Judson W. Van DeVenter's song, "I surrender all."
 She thought she meant the words of that classic gospel song: "All to Him I freely give . . . worldly pleasures all forsaken."
 Now, over breakfast, I was wondering if she really had been serious about singing those words.

 It looked to me like mammon1 (money, riches, wealth, possessions) had reached out its golden claws and grabbed her.
-She thought Jesus was Lord of her life, but He wasn't.
+She thought Jesus was Lord of her life, but it did not seem like He was.
 Not totally.

 She isn't alone.
 Lots of other Christians -- even Nazarene ones -- have been trapped by the illusion of security that money brings.
 John Wesley once said,"Earn all you can; save all you can; give all you can."
 Sadly, too many of those who claim him as their spiritual ancestor have reworded that to say,"Earn all you can . . . and then spend all of it."

 Lamenting all of this is easy.
 Lots of Christians bewail the irresistible materialism of our society.
 Yet they find it nearly impossible to live simply and give generously.

 Is there a way to disentangle ourselves?
-Is it possible to really be Christlike in an affluent society?
+What does it mean to be Christlike in an affluent society?

 The first step toward disentanglement is admitting how much we have sold out to Mammon.

-In an address to one of the Nazarene Leadership Conferences, Timothy L. Smith identified"the unconsecrated enjoyment of wealth and social eminence" as one of the principal elements of corrosion that destroyed the spiritual life of the Methodist church.
+In an address to a Nazarene Leadership Conference, Timothy Smith pointed to "the unconsecrated enjoyment of wealth and social eminence" as a principal corrosive element that destroyed the spiritual life of the Methodist church.
 Today, a diabolical siren song seduces Christians with the words,"God wants you rich!"